-- 4.1 The Council's investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and the revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code").
-The Council's investment priorities will be security first, liquidity second, then return. - 4.2 In accordance with the above guidance from the CLG and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria in order to generate a list of highly creditworthy counterparties which also enables diversification and thus avoidance of concentration risk. - 4.3 Continuing regulatory changes in the banking sector are designed to see greater stabiliy, ower risk and the removal of expectations of government financial support should an institution fail..
-The withdrawl of implied sovereign support is anticipated to have an effect on ratings applied to institution.
-This will result in key ratings used to monitor counterparties being the Short Term and Long Term ratings only.
-Viability, financial strengthand support ratings previously applied will effectively become redundant.
-This change does not reflect deterioration in the credit environment but rather a change of method in response to regulatory changes. - 4.4 As with previous practice, ratings will not be the sole determinant of the quality of an institution and that it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relationto the economic and political environments in which institutions operate.
-The assessment will also take account of information that reflects he opinion of the markets.
-To this endthe Council will engage with its advisors to maintain a monitor on market pricing such a 'credit default swaps' and overlay that information on the credit ratings. - 4.5 Other information sources including the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 4.6 The aim of the strategy is to generate a list of highly creditworthy counterparties which will also enable divesification and thus avoidance of concentration risk. - 4.7 The intention of the strategy is to provide security of investment and minimisation of risk. - 4.8 Investment instruments identified for use in the financial year are listed in appendix 3 under the 'specified' and 'non-specified' investments categories.
+- 4.2 The Council's investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and the revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code").
+The Council's investment priorities will be security first, liquidity second, then return. - 4.3 In accordance with the above guidance from the CLG and CIPFA, and in order to minimise the risk to investments, the Council applies minimum acceptable credit criteria in order to generate a list of highly creditworthy counterparties which also enables diversification and thus avoidance of concentration risk.
+The key ratings used to monitor counterparties are the Short Term and Long Term ratings. - 4.4 Ratings will not be the sole determinant of the quality of an institution and that it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relationto the economic and political environments in which institutions operate.
+The assessment will also take account of information that reflects the opinion of the markets.
+To this end the Council will engage with its advisors to maintain a monitor on market pricing such a 'credit default swaps' and overlay that information on top of the credit ratings. - 4.5 Other information sources including the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 4.6 Investment instruments identified for use in the financial year are listed in appendix 3 under the 'specified' and 'non-specified' investments categories.
 Counterparty limits will be as set through the Council's treasury management practices schedules.